Zequez/oculus-graph-sandbox/README.md

 I'll try to properly document the database, maybe.

+## Why TypeScript?

+Because I wanted to try it.

 ## Similar projects

 [if1live/oculus-graph](https://github.com/if1live/oculus-graph) has better documentation, although it doesn't have a sandbox.
 My requirements were just to get all the games.